Christmas Historical Fiction Books

 Book Summary

-In this prequel to A Christmas Story, we see orphans Clara and Jacob Marley trying to survive in the poorest section of London.
+In this prequel to A Christmas Carol, we see orphans Clara and Jacob Marley trying to survive in the poorest section of London.
 Each night, Jake tells his sister that “tomorrow will be better.”

 When he sees a chance to escape poverty, he pursues it, eventually partnering with Ebenezer Scrooge.
 But Clara can see the truth—that hardening his heart may lead to a terrible fate.